vk5trm/svxlink-cmd/README.md

 Use the "Edit config file" menu option for safe editing.
 Refer to the [SvxLink.conf documentation](https://www.svxlink.org/doc/man/man5/svxlink.conf.5.html) for detailed configuration options.

 Use the "Edit events scripts" menu option for safe editing.
 Refer to the [Events-Handling-System ](https://github.com/sm0svx/svxlink/wiki/Events-Handling-System)for detailed configuration options.
 Edit these files with CARE.
-It is very easy to make mistakes and have weird things happen or you get lots of errors in the log.
+It is very easy to make mistakes and have weird things happen and/or get lots of errors in the log.
+To undo an edited eventscript TCL file go to the /usr/share/svxlink/events.d/local directory and delete the relevent TCL file.
+This will return you to the default config

 ## Troubleshooting